Spiny giant frog: Description

 The five adult males in the type series measure 52–66 mm in snout–vent length.
 The colouration is green with darker green, irregular blotches.
 These blotches become nearly diagonal laterally.
 The fore- and hindlimbs have subcircular blotches; the thighs have three bars.

 The male advertisement call is a series of about five rising glissando trills, ending in a semi-whistle.

 Habitat and conservation

 The species' natural habitats are sinkhole caves in upland broadleaf forest and forest remnants at elevations of 576–1515 m above sea level.
 Males are calling from tall vegetation and rocks.
 Once considered locally not rare, Eleutherodactylus nortoni is now uncommon and assessed as "critically endangered".

-It is threatened by habitat loss caused by logging and agriculture.
-It is known from the Pic Macaya and La Visite National Parks in Haiti and from Sierra de Bahoruco National Park in the Dominican Republic, but habitat degradation is occurring in these areas too.
+Threats

+Haiti

+In Haiti, the primary threat to the environment is ongoing habitat destruction, primarily attributed to charcoal production, small-scale agriculture, and agro-industrial farming.
+This degradation of natural habitats is occurring even within protected areas.

+Sierra de Bahoruco region of the Dominican Republic

+In Sierra de Bahoruco National Park of the Dominican Republic, deforestation, driven by charcoal production and agro-industry practices, particularly for avocado cultivation.
+Both natural and human-induced fires are becoming more frequent, particularly in dry years.